seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 I fear, too early: for my mind misgives
 Some consequence yet hanging in the stars
 Shall bitterly begin his fearful date
-With this night’s revels and expire the term
+With this night's revels and expire the term
 Of a despised life closed in my breast
 By some vile forfeit of untimely death.
 But He, that hath the steerage of my course,